 Depending on the snowfall totals for the year, it can be easily possible without special snow gear by early June.
 Snow rolls in again around late October most years.

-Late fall through early spring bring a dreamy, snow-filled landscape (take traction such as microspikes, waterproof footwear, and snowshoes).
+Late fall through early spring brings a dreamy, snow-filled landscape (take traction such as microspikes, waterproof footwear, and snowshoes).
 The crowds are slightly less this time of year.

 The lakes typically freeze by November and stay frozen until May.